We Serve Injured Atlanta Workers

 Attorneys experienced in workers' compensation cases

-The law firm of Gary Martin Hays & Associates has handled all types of claims on behalf of injured workers, so we know how construction accidents or work-related back injuries can turn your life upside-down.
-We can help you file your workers’ compensation claim in a manner that puts the facts and the law squarely on your side.
+The law firm of Gary Martin Hays & Associates, P.C. has handled all types of claims on behalf of injured workers, so we know how construction accidents or work-related back injuries can turn your life upside-down.
+We can help you file your workers' compensation claim in a manner that puts the facts and the law squarely on your side.
 In our years of experience, we have become familiar with the tactics employers and their insurance companies will use to deny claims submitted by injured workers.
-Here are a few of them:
+Reasons for rejecting claims include:

-- The employer and insurance carrier claims that the injury is not serious.
+- Employer and insurance carrier claims that the injury is not serious.

-- The employee is accused of faking an injury.
+- Employee is accused of faking an injury.

-- The employee is told he cannot select his own doctor for a second opinion.
+- Employee is told he cannot select his own doctor for a second opinion.

 - Employers discourage workers from consulting a workers' compensation lawyer, suggesting it would lead to a denial of benefits.